Shraneid/MonopolyProject/README.md

 ```
 * Cells for Gameboard where we have to distinguish every cell types (Jail, Start, Free parking, and other cells that contains buildings, cost to buy etc...)
 * We actually created a text file containing every of the 40 Cells with every street name and cost of it.
+For each cell, we can access to its property (Value of the street, name of the street) with the instance of PropertyCell, an inherited class from Cell.
+This includes every cell except for Startcell, Jailcell,GoToJailCell and FreeParking which have an exclusive class.
 ```cs
         internal static Cell GetCell(int index, CellType cellType) {